-Positive testimonials and online reviews about a law firm significantly improve the number of inquiries the firm receives.
+It should be no surprise that positive testimonials and online reviews about a law firm significantly improve the number of inquiries the firm receives.
 It’s a proven tactic to ensure a firm stands out among the competition.
-According to multiple sources, 70% of clients are willing to go to an attorney’s office in a less convenient location if they have better reviews than a closer legal professional.
-Also, 65% found reviews to be moderately or extremely influential in their decision.
+There are three main important points to focus on with review marketing or "online reputation management."

-Here are six ways to work review collection into a bankruptcy law firm’s marketing strategy.
+Here are six ways to work review collection into your bankruptcy law firm marketing strategy.

 1. It all starts with the client experience